 When a child leaves our school, the DSL will make contact with the DSL at the new school and will ensure that the child protection file is forwarded to the receiving school in an agreed secure manner.
-This should be as soon as possible and within 5 days for an in-year transfer or within the first 5 days at the start of a new term to allow a school or college to have support in place for when a child arrives.
 We will retain evidence to demonstrate we have acted accordingly when dealing with safeguarding matters and how the file has been transferred; this may be in the form of electronic records via CPOMS audit features or a written confirmation of receipt from the receiving school and/or hand delivery by school staff of records.
+Where child protection files are electronic the DSL will speak with the DSL of the receiving school and ensure they are aware of the protection concerns.
 Where a parent elects to remove their child from the school roll to home educate, the school will make arrangements to pass any safeguarding concerns to the Local Authority.

 Any transfer of information will be GDPR compliant.

-SECTION 3

-PROCEDURES FOR DEALING WITH CONCERNS ABOUT STAFF

-What staff should do if they have safeguarding concerns about another member of staff
+SECTION 3 PROCEDURES FOR DEALING WITH CONCERNS ABOUT STAFF What staff should do if they have safeguarding concerns about another member of staff

 If staff have safeguarding concerns or an allegation of abuse is made about another member of staff (including supply staff, volunteers and contractors) posing a risk of harm to children this should be reported to the headteacher.
-If it is a low level concern this should also be reported to the head teacher who is the DSL.
 Where there are concerns about the headteacher this should be referred to the Chair of the Governing Board.